 Listen and support

-We listen without judgement, supporting women and girls, each other and our partners, to openly express themselves, better understand their own experiences and options available to them.
+We listen without judgement, supporting women and girls to openly express themselves and to better understand their experiences and options available.

 Empower